openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 Reporting types are only used for reporting purposes.
 The platform administrator can define a new reporting type.
 E.g. if you want to receive a combined course report for all the Java courses you offered in 2022, you could request to create a reporting type HPI-Java-2022 and use this for all Java courses of your institution offered on the platform in 2022.

 #### Course List
-Currently, the courses on the courses page are ordered only by date.
-In the future, it will be possible to create more lists manually.
-A first step towards this direction is the "featured" course list, which allows you to particularly highlight several courses.
-Please, talk to your platform administrator if this feature is enabled for your platform yet.
+It is possible to filter the courses according to a specific list that has been previously defined by the platform administrator.
+Talk to the platform administrator if the need comes to create lists.

 #### Level
 Like topics, levels are a way to filter courses on the courses page.
 They are predefined per platform.
 For example, on openHPI we use Junior, Beginner, Advanced and Expert.